slackapi/bolt-js/docs/content/basic/authenticating-oauth.md

 ## Installing your App

-* **Initiating an installation**: Bolt for JavaScript provides an **Install Path** `/slack/install` out-of-the-box.
+* **Initiating an installation**: Bolt for JavaScript provides an **Install Path** at the `/slack/install` URL out-of-the-box.
 This endpoint returns a simple page with an `Add to Slack` button which initiates a direct install of your app (with a valid `state` parameter).
-An app hosted at _www.example.com_ would serve the install page at _www.example.com/slack/install_.
+For example, an app hosted at _www.example.com_ would serve the install page at _www.example.com/slack/install_.

 :::tip

-You can skip rendering the provided default webpage and navigate users directly to Slack authorize URL by setting`installerOptions.directInstall: true` in the `App` constructor ([example](https://github.com/slackapi/bolt-js/blob/5b4d9ceb65e6bf5cf29dfa58268ea248e5466bfb/examples/oauth/app.js#L58-L64)).
+You can skip rendering the provided default webpage and navigate users directly to the Slack authorization URL by setting `installerOptions.directInstall: true` in the `App` constructor ([example](https://github.com/slackapi/bolt-js/blob/5b4d9ceb65e6bf5cf29dfa58268ea248e5466bfb/examples/oauth/app.js#L58-L64)).

 :::

 * **Add to Slack**: The `Add to Slack` button initiates the OAuth process with Slack.
 After users have clicked Allow to grant your app permissions, Slack will call your app's **Redirect URI** (provided out-of-the-box), and prompt users to **Open Slack**.
 See the **Redirect URI** section below for customization options.

-* **Open Slack**: After users **Open Slack**, and here after as your app processes events from Slack, your provided `installationStore`'s `fetchInstallation` and `storeInstallation` handlers will execute.
+* **Open Slack**: After users **Open Slack**, as your app processes events from Slack, your provided `installationStore`'s `fetchInstallation` and `storeInstallation` handlers will execute to store and retrieve workspace-specific access tokens as needed.
 See the **Installation Object** section below for more detail on arguments passed to those handlers.

-* If you need additional authorizations (user tokens) from users inside a team when your app is already installed, or have a reason to dynamically generate an install URL, manually instantiate an `ExpressReceiver`, assign the instance to a variable named `receiver`, and then call `receiver.installer.generateInstallUrl()`.
-Read more about `generateInstallUrl()` in the [OAuth docs](https://slack.dev/node-slack-sdk/oauth#generating-an-installation-url).
+* If you need additional authorizations/permissions (such as user scopes and tokens) from users inside a team when your app is already installed, or have a reason to dynamically generate an install URL, manually instantiate an `ExpressReceiver`, assign the instance to a variable named `receiver`, and then call `receiver.installer.generateInstallUrl()`.
+Read more about `generateInstallUrl()` in the ["Manually generating installation page URL" section of the OAuth docs](https://slack.dev/node-slack-sdk/oauth#using-handleinstallpath).

 :::info

 Bolt for JavaScript does not support OAuth for [custom receivers](/concepts/receiver).
-If you're implementing a custom receiver, you can use our [Slack OAuth library](https://slack.dev/node-slack-sdk/oauth#slack-oauth), which is what Bolt for JavaScript uses under the hood.
+If you're implementing a custom receiver, you can use our [Slack OAuth library](https://slack.dev/node-slack-sdk/oauth), which is what Bolt for JavaScript uses under the hood.

 :::